srjouppi/michigan-egle-database-auto-scraper/README.md

 # michigan-deq-auto-scraper
+ :mag: Scrapes the Michigan Department of Environmental Quality's [database of communication](https://www.deq.state.mi.us/aps/downloads/SRN/) with sources of air pollution daily at ~11:45pm.
- :mag: Scrapes the MDEQ SRN database daily at ~11:45pm, looking for new documents from that day and adding them to existing databases
+ It looks for new documents from that day and adds them to existing databases.

- ### :open_file_folder: output
+ ### :open_file_folder: /output/
  ---
+:gem: ` MDEQ-SRN-documents-source-info.csv`

- * ` MDEQ-SRN-documents-source-info.csv`: A database of MDEQ communication with known sources of air pollution.
-Field include:
+A dataset of MDEQ communication with known sources of air pollution.
+Fields include:
 - name: Name of company
-  - doc_type: Type of document (Violation notice, test report, etc.)
+- doc_type: Type of document (Violation notice, test report, compliance evaluation report etc.)
-  - dat
-  - zip_code
+- date: Date document issued
+- zip_code: Zip code of the source of pollution
 - county
 - address
+- geometry: latitude and longitude
 - source_id: the MDEQ ID number given to each source of air pollution
-  - geometry: latitude and longitude
 - doc_url: link to the document hosted on the MDEQ website

+:blue_book: ` MDEQ-SRN-documents.csv`

+A dataset of communications by just source_id.
+Does not contain any indentifying information.

+:green_book: `MDEQ-SRN-extra-documents.csv`

+A dataset of extra documents that don't have dates, like "Active PTIs" (Permits to install).

+:clipboard: `MDEQ-SRN-scraper-report.csv`

- :clipboard: Creates a report for each day detailing:
+Creates a report for each day detailing:
- 1. The number directories where an update was posted.
+- The number of directories where an update was posted
- 2. The number of new URL's it found
+- The number of new URL's it found
- 3. Lists the new URL's found
+- Lists the new URL's found

+### :nut_and_bolt: Process
+---
+The Michigan DEQ has a [master list](https://www.deq.state.mi.us/aps/downloads/SRN/Sources_By_ZIP.pdf) of sources of air pollution its tracking in the state.

+Using Beautiful Soup, I scraped over 18,000 documents for these sources of air pollution.
+With Regex, I extracted the urls of the documents as well as data from the documents' names, which were all structured predicably as such:

+#### {SOURCE ID}\_{TYPE OF DOCUMENT}\_{DATE ISSUED}.pdf

+I joined the scraped data with identifing information (name, location) from the master list.

+### Note
+---
+To better understand what exactly is on their database: you should call the MDEQ.
+It's on my list of things to do, but alas, I'm in the throes of grad school and motherhood.

+*Next* on my list is to download all of these pdfs for safe keeping.
+But until then, happy exploring!